 2000s: Emergency preparedness, obesity, climate change, built environment

-2010s: President Barack Obama signs the health care reform legislation into law (March 23, 2010).
+2010s: President Barack Obama signs the Affordable Care Act into law.
 Food safety, child nutrition, EPA regulations.